 Another possible reason that God is going to restore the system of sacrifices and offerings is that it was the primary way that the priests and Levites had always lived and eaten.
 As we see in Ezekiel 42:13 and Ezekiel 44:29-31, the priests will eat of the offerings and sacrifices just as they had always done since the Mosaic Law had established the priestly system.
 So it seems that if God is going to reestablish the Temple, priests, and Levites, which the Bible says He is going to do, then He must either change the way the priests and Levites will be sustained and fed, or reestablish the system of offerings and sacrifices as it had always been.
 Verses such as Ezekiel 42:13 show us that God is going to reestablish the sacrificial system and that the priests will at least in part live off that system just as they have always done.
 Thus, the Bible lets us know that one function of the sacrificial system in the Millennial Kingdom will be to sustain the priests and Levites.
 The priests eating meat in the Millennial Kingdom will not be unusual.
 People will eat meat in the Millennial Kingdom (Isa.
 25:6).

-[For more information about salt being offered with the sacrifices, see commentary on Lev.
+[For more on the Millennial Temple being a literal temple, see commentary on Ezek.
+40:5.
+For more information about salt being offered with the sacrifices, see commentary on Lev.
 2:13.
 For more information on the sacrifices of wicked people being of no value, see commentary on Amos 5:22.
 For more information about the natural people being in the Millennial Kingdom, see commentary on Matt.
 25:32, which is about the “Sheep and Goat Judgment”].